Real estate is the most tax-advantaged asset class most people never use.

 2. Mortgage interest deduction

-When you finance a rental property — whether through a DSCR loan or conventional mortgage — the interest portion of your loan is fully deductible against rental income.
+When you finance a rental property through a DSCR loan or conventional mortgage, the interest portion of your loan is fully deductible against rental income.

 In the early years of a loan, a significant portion of your payment is interest.
-On a $160,000 loan at 7.5 percent, the first year interest can be approximately $11,500.
+On a $160,000 loan at 7.5 percent, first-year interest is approximately $11,500.
+As the loan amortizes, more of each payment shifts to principal — which is its own kind of return, separate from the deduction.
+The trade-off between accelerating that paydown and redeploying cash flow is its own decision; see rental property debt paydown.

 3. Operating expense deductions